TIBCOSoftware/snappydata/docs/best_practices.md

 -->

 ## Overview
 This section presents advice on the optimal way to use SnappyData.
-It also gives you practical advice to assist you in storing and retrieving your data.
+It also gives you practical advice to assist you in configuring SnappyData and efficiently analysing your data.

 ## Architectural Considerations

 To determine the configuration that is best suited for your environment some experimentation and testing is required involving representative data and workload.

 Before we start, we have to make some assumptions; otherwise, there are just too many parameters to deal with.